Chemical Chaos Engine

 • Semi-Implicit Euler: Symplectic integration for energy conservation

-• Disjoint Set Union: Near-constant time molecular tracking
+• Disjoint Set Union: Near-constant O(α(N)) molecular identity tracking

-• Adaptive Performance: Automatic quality scaling under load
+• Adaptive Performance: 2-second rolling FPS window triggers automatic quality scaling

 Known Limitations